0xprinc/checks-while-hacks/README.md

 - Glance over the contracts to get a sense of the project's architecture.
 Tools like Surya can come in handy.
 - Compare the architecture to your mental model.
 Look into areas that are surprising.
 - Create a threat model and make a list of theoretical high level attack vectors.
+- Identify the various entities(variables to store some value, governance entity etc.) that are involved in the contract
+- List the permissions and barriers that are present with those entities and how they can cross their barriers and also misuse their permissions
 - Look at areas that can do value exchange.
 Especially functions like `transfer`, `transferFrom`, `send`, `call`, `delegatecall`, and `selfdestruct`.
 Walk backward from them to ensure they are secured properly.
 - Look at areas that interface with external contracts and ensure all assumptions about them are valid like share price only increases, etc.
 - Do a generic line-by-line review of the contracts.